 Special AudiencesWe understand no two applicants are the same and not every applicant fits neatly into the category of freshmen or transfer student.
 That’s why we’ll consider your specific circumstances through an application process developed just for you.

 You can enroll at Maryland even before you graduate from high school.
 We allow talented high school seniors to take up to two courses, or seven credits, during the fall and spring semesters or during the summer.
 We’re looking for students who’ve demonstrated exceptional performance and ability in a rigorous high school program.

 To apply, submit a completed application and application fee, high school transcript, essay explaining why you’re interested in attending Maryland concurrently, a letter of recommendation from your high school, and a letter of permission from your parents or legal guardians.
 You also must live within commuting distance.
-For best consideration, be sure to meet the following application deadlines:
+In order to be considered, students must meet the following deadlines:

 Spring: Jan.
 2

 If you did not graduate from a regionally accredited high school, then submit results of the Tests of General Education Development, along with academic letters of recommendation, an essay and SAT scores.

 If you are 60 or older and, a legal resident of the state of Maryland and retired, the University of Maryland makes available to you courses and various services.
 If admitted to the university, you can register on a space-available basis for credit courses as a regular or special student in any session.
 You must pay an administrative fee for each semester registered.